ChenyuTang98/cse15l-lab-reports/lab-report5.md

 China-WhereToGo.txt
 Cuba-WhereToGo.txt
 ```
 Here I used `grep -l "Beijing" *` to sdisplay the files that contains the given string "Beijing".
-Here it means as long as the files contents contain the string "Beijing", then the file names would be displayed here.
+Here it means as long as the files'contents contain the string "Beijing", then the file names would be displayed here.
 It is good for me to find the related articles containing the same keyword if I'm tring to do some researches.
 ## Example 2:
 ### command:
 ```